nl253/GeneticAlgo/README.md

   - **INT** `startTime`
   - **OBJECT** `opts`
 - `"timeout"` when `timeOutMS` limit reached.
-- `"stuck"` when stuck in a local minumum.
+- `"stuck"` when stuck in a local minimum.
 - `"end"` when finished.
   - **INT** `roundNumber`
   - **DATE** `dateFinished`